bnusss/bnusss.github.io/_projects/2optimization.md

 <!-- image: /img/project_imgs/dlon/dlon-logo.png -->
 description: We are trying to use a general, deep learning based method to reconstruct network structure and dynamics simultaneously.
 people:
-  - zzhang
-  - cmengyuan
+  - lyaoxin
-  - wlifei
+  - ljin
-  - zyi
+  - zjiang
-  - tran
+  - mmuyun
 ---

 # 背景